-Provided herein are the resources describing the Commission on Accreditation of Athletic Training Education (CAATE) accreditation of professional athletic training programs.
+The following resources describe the Commission on Accreditation of Athletic Training Education (CAATE) accreditation of professional athletic training programs.
 Professional educational programs in athletic training are designed to qualify graduates to sit for the credentialing examination for athletic trainers and to enter the profession of athletic training.
 There are several essential documents to review when considering accreditation of a professional program in athletic training.
-Pursuing and Maintaining Accreditation of Professional Athletic Training Programs provides step-by-step instructions to professional athletic training programs that are seeking initial or continuing accreditation.
-The 2020 Standards for Accreditation of Professional Athletic Training Programs (Standards) outline the specific standards that must be met by all accredited programs.
+Standards and Procedures for Accreditation of Professional Programs in Athletic Training provides an overview to professional athletic training programs that are seeking initial accreditation or continuing accreditation.
+Within the Standards and Procedures for Accreditation of Professional Programs in Athletic Training the 2020 Standards for Accreditation of Professional Athletic Training Programs (Standards) outline the standards that must be met by all accredited professional programs.
 Its purpose is to explicitly define the requirements to achieve and maintain CAATE accreditation of professional athletic training programs.
 The CAATE Policy and Procedures manual governs actions for all programs seeking accreditation from and accredited by the CAATE.